In-ice Radio Signatures of Cosmic Ray Particle Cascades: General characteristics of the emission

 \subsection{Distribution of shower maximum}

 ~ We characterized our simulation library by evaluating the shower maximum $X_{\rm max}$ of the in-air and the in-ice cascades.
 The left-hand panel in Fig.~\ref{fig:XmaxCharac}, shows the height above sea level of the in-air $X_{\rm max}$ as a function of the shower zenith angle.
 As expected, inclined showers have their $X_{\rm max}$ at higher altitude than vertical ones since the inclined showers propagate longer in the upper atmosphere.
 We further note that at fixed zenith angle, more energetic showers usually have a deeper $X_{\rm max}$ height, since the $X_{\rm max}$ grammage scales logarithmically with the primary energy~\cite{Heitler2005APh....22..387M, XmaxEngel:2011zzb}.
 Eventually, we observe that for vertical showers, with a zenith angle $\theta=0^{\circ}$, $X_{\rm max}$ can even be below the ice surface.
 This implies that in such cases the in-air cascade is not yet fully developed when it reaches the ground, leading to clipping effects~\cite{GlaserRadE2016JCAP...09..024G}.
 Hence, in all the further results that we will show the case of vertical showers should therefore be treated with care and analyzed separately because of this effect.
-In Fig.~\ref{fig:XmaxDepth}, we show the $X_{\rm max}$ grammage of our simulations.
-Though the $X_{\rm max}$ should not depend on the shower zenith angle, we can observe variations of the grammage even at fixed primary energy which are related to shower-to-shower fluctuations.
-Still, we get a mean $X_{\rm max}$ grammage of $\sim 670\, \rm g/cm^{2}$ at $10^{16.5}\, \rm eV$ and of $\sim 740\, \rm g/cm^{2}$ at $10^{17.5}\, \rm eV$, which are typically expected values with QGSJETII-04.

 In the right-hand panel of Fig.~\ref{fig:XmaxCharac}, we show the slant depth of the in-ice $X_{\rm max}$, i.e., the distance of the in-ice $X_{\rm max}$ from the shower core.
 Here, we observe that all simulated showers have their in-ice $X_{\rm max}$ at around the same distance from the shower core, independently of the primary particle energy or zenith angle.
 This is a striking feature as it points towards universality of the in-ice cores induced by cosmic ray particle cascades.
+In Fig.~\ref{fig:XmaxDepth}, we show the $X_{\rm max}$ grammage of our simulations.
+Although the $X_{\rm max}$ should not depend on the shower zenith angle, we can observe variations of the grammage even at fixed primary energy which are related to shower-to-shower fluctuations.
+Still, we get a mean $X_{\rm max}$ grammage of $\sim 670\, \rm g/cm^{2}$ at $10^{16.5}\, \rm eV$ and of $\sim 740\, \rm g/cm^{2}$ at $10^{17.5}\, \rm eV$, which are typically expected values for proton simulations with QGSJETII-04.